smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

 ## **`POST` /table/{table_name}**

-The CREATE Table API is used to execute the CREATE TABLE operation.
+Use this method to execute the CREATE TABLE operation.
 In order to create the table you simply pass in a database object as a body with the `table_name` and `schema_name` as query params.

 !!! note " "
     When adding Column objects to the list of columns, there is no need to specify the id since the id just refers to the ordinal position of the column.
 Additionally if the table is created with an empty body, an empty table will be created.
 If no table_name is specified, the table will be created with a random uuid string.